Reviewed by PLC Public Sector in April 2015

 The authority may need to stop the procurement process and start again (whether an award decision has been made or not).

 A bidder may be happy to be included on a framework panel along with the other successful bidders.

 An ongoing process may be capable of amendment without stopping it.

 The bidder may want damages to cover bid costs and/or loss of opportunity.

 The bidder may simply want an assurance from the contracting authority that future procurements will be run in a different manner.

 If necessary, emphasise and detail the potential cost of a cross undertaking

-Where a public procurement was commenced on or after 20 December 2009, the Public Contracts (Amendments) Regulations 2009 (SI 2009/2992) will apply and an aggrieved bidder will no longer have to apply for an injunction.
-If the bidder starts proceedings the contracting authority is automatically suspended from proceeding any further with the contract award process.
+Since 2009 an aggrieved bidder no longer has to apply for an injunction to halt a procurement process, if the bidder starts proceedings the contracting authority is automatically suspended from proceeding any further with the contract award process.
 To lift the suspension the contracting authority must apply to court.
 This will make it more difficult for contracting authorities to use the potential costs involved in obtaining an injunction as a deterrent to aggrieved bidders starting proceedings.

 However, contracting authorities should still make it clear that at any application to lift the automatic suspension, they will be asking the court to require a cross undertaking as to damages if the court decides to keep the injunction in place.
 For more information, see Practice note, Remedies Directive: the new regime: Suspending court proceedings: the automatic injunction ( www.practicallaw.com/0-500-9991) .